 Outboard engines are raw water (sea water) cooled.
-Water is pumped through the water inlets, circulated through the engine block, and expelled with the exhaust through exhaust port, water port and the propeller hub.
+Water is pumped through the water inlets, circulated through the engine block, and relinquished with the exhaust gases through the propeller hub.
 The water pump uses a small impeller made of synthetic rubber.
 The impeller and water pump cannot run dry for more than a few seconds.
-In most outboard engines, some cooling water is diverted through ports below the engine cowling.
+In most outboard motors, some cooling water is diverted through ports below the engine cowling.
 This allows the operator to visually check the operation of the cooling system.
-When the engine is started, make sure a steady stream of water is present.
+When the engine is started, always check for a steady stream of water coming out of those ports.